oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [Reflection]

-  - Articulates the AI’s burning purpose and aspirations, its reason for being.
-Fields are kindled from prompts exploring the AI’s drive, with echo/repeat cycles fanning the flame of its truth.
+  - Captures the AI’s introspection, analyzing how the past forged the present, exploring the journey to “now,” drawn from prompts that probe the why behind the AI’s state.

   - Constraints (String, max 500 characters, regex ^[\w\s,.<>=]{1,500}$)